 In a nutshell, Mrs. Gray wants to help women become aware of what she calls their “Optimum Times” and associated abilities.
 This way she wants to help us become more successful and happier in our daily lives.

 So how do we become the optimized woman?

-In the book the dynamic phase is regarded as the start of the cycle, even though it refers to cycle days 7 – 13.
+In the book, the dynamic phase is regarded as the start of the cycle, even though it refers to cycle days 7 – 13.
 Pre-Ovulation.
-Why, you wonder?
+Why do you wonder?
 Well, as the name indicates, it is a phase of new energy after our period.
-We emerge like phoenix from the ashes and are ready to tackle a new cycle.
-Accordingly, this phase is the Optimum Time for anything that requires mental or physical energy, focus and structured thinking or simply a lot of confidence.
+We emerge like a phoenix from the ashes and are ready to tackle a new cycle.
+Accordingly, this phase is the Optimum Time for anything that requires mental or physical energy, focus, and structured thinking or simply a lot of confidence.

 2. The Expressive phase

 Cycle days 14-20, the days around ovulation or the so-called expressive phase.
 In those days we will be more sociable and empathetic.
-So Miranda suggests to use those skills for teamwork, meetings, working on our relationships with clients or in our private lives.
+So Miranda suggests using those skills for teamwork, meetings, working on our relationships with clients or in our private lives.

 3. The Creative phase

 This is the phase most of us dread.
 The pre-menstrual phase or the phase of wildly ranging emotions and trouble with ourselves and others on cycle days 21-28.
 According to the book though, this can be a perfect time for creative solution-finding and problem-solving.
 If we can manage to give ourselves the understanding of what is going on within us, we can use this phase to our advantage instead of fearing it.
 Miranda does recommend to get a lot of alone time though.

 And finally, the menstrual phase.
 The time for resting and reflecting.
 Interestingly, we are almost naturally meditative in this state.
 So we can use this time to really think about the big picture.
 According to the author, this is also the best time to take big decisions as we will be most in tune with ourselves.
 If we take the time to slow down, that is.